-SELANNE LOOKS TO FOLLOW IN FOOTSTEPS OF FAMOUS FATHER
+SELANNE LOOKS TO FOLLOW IN FAMOUS FATHERS FOOTSTEPS

 As Anaheim Ducks fans around the world wait for word on whether legendary forward Teemu Selanne is coming back for another season, his son is trying to make an impact at the Calgary Hitmen rookie camp.